tytydraco/yessleep/out/I_Found_a_Missing_Girl_at_the_Bottom_of_a_Hole.md

 “Brown haired, blue-eyed, eight-year-old girl named Sarah.”
 Came a voice from behind us.

-I turned to see a college-aged guy walking towards us ahead of another guy and a girl who were around the same age and wearing packs.
+I turned to see a college-aged guy walking towards us ahead of another guy and a girl who were around the same age -- each of them wearing expensive looking packs.

 “Any idea which way she went?”
 Sean asked.